-After you have decided which salt you are going to use you will need to know how much salt to add.
+After you have decided which salt you are going to use you need to determine how much salt to add.
 The hot tub salt calculator below will help you determine the appropriate amount of salt to add based on the currently salinity of your water and desired salinity for your specific size of hot tub and salt water hot tub system.

 It's a good idea to add salt in increments and let it dissolve completely over several hours in between testing the salinity as you go.
 It can be time consuming and frustrating if you add too much because the only way to lower salinity is to empty water from your tub and add fresh water.

 When using the calculator below to determine how much salt to add to your hot tub you will first need to determine how many gallons of water your tub holds.
 The next step will be to test the salinity before adding any salt.
 Your hot tub won't maintain proper sanitizer levels if your salinity is not within recommended ranges.

 As an example we can determine that a 500 gallon hot tub that has an existing salinity of 0 will require 10.4 lbs of hot tub salt or dead sea minerals.
 That same hot tub would only require 8.4 lbs of salt if the existing salinity was already around 500 ppm.

-After you've added the appropriate amount of salt and balanced your other levels it's time to place the generator in your tub and start enjoying.
+After you've added the appropriate amount of hot tub salt and balanced your other levels it's time to place the generator in your tub and start enjoying.